RichardSear/streamlit-example/README.md

-# Welcome to Streamlit!
+# I should probably edit this more

-Edit `/streamlit_app.py` to customize this app to your heart's desire :heart:
+app is discussed in [blog post here](https://chanceandnecessity.net/2022/03/29/your-university-can-be-the-best-at-the-click-of-a-mouse/)

-If you have any questions, checkout our [documentation](https://docs.streamlit.io) and [community forums](https://discuss.streamlit.io).
+This is a streamlit app - if you have any questions on streamlit, checkout [documentation](https://docs.streamlit.io) and [community forums](https://discuss.streamlit.io).